mermaid-js/mermaid/docs/syntax/timeline.md

 > Timeline: This is an experimental diagram for now.
 The syntax and properties can change in future releases.
 The syntax is stable except for the icon integration which is the experimental part.

 "A timeline is a type of diagram used to illustrate a chronology of events, dates, or periods of time.
 It is usually presented graphically to indicate the passing of time, and it is usually organized chronologically.
 A basic timeline presents a list of events in chronological order, usually using dates as markers.
-A timeline can also be used to show the relationship between events, such as the relationship between the events of a person's life."
-Wikipedia
+A timeline can also be used to show the relationship between events, such as the relationship between the events of a person's life" [(Wikipedia)](https://en.wikipedia.org/wiki/Timeline).

-### An example of a timeline.
+### An example of a timeline

 ```mermaid-example
 timeline